-In a weakly ionic crystal like InSb, an electron or hole polarizes the ions and causes a small change of their equilibrium positions.
+In a weakly ionic crystal such as InSb, an electron or hole polarizes the ions and causes a small change of their equilibrium positions.
 As the carrier moves through the crystal, it must drag this ionic displacement with it.
-The carrier together with this strain field is called a polaron, which is described in many textbooks.^{47,48} The mass of this polaron is measured in transport experiments such as cyclotron resonance or magnetotransport.
-This polaron mass is larger than the "bare" electron or hole mass calculated with band structure methods such as $\vec{k} \cdot \vec{p}$ -theory.
-The ratio of the effective polaron mass m{pol} to the effective bare mass $m{\rm bare}$ is given by $^{47-52}$
+The carrier together with this strain field is called a polaron, which is described in many textbooks.^{47,48} The mass of this polaron is measured in transport experiments, such as cyclotron resonance or magnetotransport.
+This polaron mass is larger than the "bare" electron or hole mass calculated with band structure methods, such as $\vec{k} \cdot \vec{p}$ -theory.